wp-plugins/alligator-popup/readme.txt

 1. Upload the plugin folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add a popup link to a page by including the shortcode to your content in the format:
+`[popup url="http://cubecolour.co.uk/wp" height="300" width="300"]Link Text[/popup]`

 == Frequently Asked Questions ==

+= Where is the admin page? =

+It doesn't have any options that need an admin page, so there isn't one.

 = What is the syntax of the shortcode? =